-Canada’s economy is highly developed and complex, but mostly relies upon natural resources.
+Canada’s economy is highly developed and complex but mostly relies upon natural resources.
 Oil and gas along forestry and mining are responsible for most of the GDP of Canada.
-Toronto is Canada’s financial center and largest city located in the province of Ontario.
-Overall crime rate in Canada is quite low and the nation has an excellent legal system and police force.
+Toronto is Canada’s financial centre and largest city located in the province of Ontario.
+The overall crime rate in Canada is quite low and the nation has an excellent legal system and police force.

 Many Americans are now thinking of moving to Canada because of the rise of Donald Trump.
 A victory by Trump in the U.S. election will make a lot of Americans think about escaping to the great white north.